JuliaBerry/PiCraft.jl/README.md

     data::Int
 end
 ```
 The `id` defines the type of block (like cobblestone, wool, wood,.etc) and the `data` attribute defines additional characteristics of the block, on default every block has it `data` set to `0`.
-For example Wool's block id is 35, the `Block(35,0)` refers to a block of white wool.
+For example, Wool's block id is 35, the `Block(35,0)` refers to a block of white wool.
 Different wool colors can be accessed by changing the `data` attribute.
 Red Wool is `Block(35, 14)` and Pink Wool is `Block(35,6)`.

 1) Place Block: `world.setBlock(x, y, z, block::Picraft.Block)`
     * Place the specified Block at the specified coordinates.
 2) Place Blocks: `world.setBlocks(x1, y1, z1, x2, y2, z2, block::PiCraft.Block)`
-    * Place the specified block in the entire region specified by the two set's of coordinates.
+    * Place the specified block in the entire region specified by the two sets of coordinates.
 3) Get Block information: `world.getBlock(x, y, z)`
     * Returns the block present at the specified coordinates.